WWF-Deutschland/plastic-navigator-test/_posts/layers/0100-01-01-policy-commitments-3.md

 The Global Plastic Navigator tracks the states’ level of support for the treaty’s inclusion of global requirements and standards to ensure environmentally sound management of the plastics that becomes waste.

-States’ convergence on the need to ensure environmentally sound waste management of plastics is taken as one of the indicators for the development of an ambitious and effective treaty to end plastic pollution.
+States’ convergence on the need to ensure environmentally sound waste management of plastics is taken as one of the key indicators for the development of an ambitious and effective treaty to end plastic pollution.